The History of the Proto-Cathedral of St. James the Greater

 Born Esther Pariseau in 1823 at St. Elzear, Canada, she went on numerous fund-raising trips to the rich mining regions of eastern Oregon and the Idaho Territory, where she typically collected $2,000 to $5,000 to help support her schools, hospitals and other projects.

-The extent of her involvement in building the Vancouver’s St. James Cathedral is not known.
+The extent of her involvement in building St. James Cathedral in Vancouver is not known.
 However, according to historian Wilfred P. Schoenberg, S.J., Mother Joseph “was engaged in the embellishment of the cathedral.”
 It has been said that she designed the pews.
 She probably helped financially with her demonstrated abilities to collect thousands of dollars on trips to silver mines in the eastern reaches of Oregon and the Washington and Idaho territories, other sources say.

 Schoenberg also writes that Mother Joseph, known as “the Builder,” formed statues cast in wax in her basement.
 This industrious and pious nun is said to have shorn hair from the heads of her orphans for the Baby Jesus and St. Lucian, whose form rests under the Proto-Cathedral’s St. Joseph side altar.
 St. Lucian, a Roman martyr, is typically exposed during November, the month in which the church honors the dead.